johanespelund/laplacianMeshSmoother/README.md

 # laplacianMeshSmoother
-An OpenFOAM utility to use laplacian smoothing.
-WIP!
+An OpenFOAM utility to use laplacian smoothing. **WIP!**

+## Installation
+Tested using OpenFOAM v2206
+Clone repo and run `wmake`.
+The executable will be located in `$FOAM_USER_APPBIN` and can be called with `laplacianMeshSmoother` when OpenFOAM is loaded.

 TODO:
 - [ ] Add automatic selection of points based on non-orthogonality and/or skewness